jon-rodriquez/hopkins-interview/README.md

 from the root directory run `cd frontend && npm i && npm start`

 ## Logging in
-to login you can use the following credentials for the admin user
+To login you can use the following credentials for the admin user

 email: `admin@mail.com`
 password: `admin`